 This indicates your furnace couldn’t regulate its pressure switch before starting.
 As a result, your system will not run for your protection.

-Repairing or replacing this part is best left to the professionals at Service Experts Heating & Air Conditioning in Columbus.
-Our NATE-certified technicians are among the brightest in the industry.
+Repairing or replacing this part is best left to the professionals at Stevenson Service Experts in Columbus.
+Our ACE-certified technicians are among the brightest in the industry.
 They’re well-prepared to take care of all of your heating needs, including repairing a furnace error.

-We want you to be thoroughly satisfied with our quality furnace repair in Columbus.
-That’s why we back it with a 100% Satisfaction Guarantee* for a year.
+We want you to be thoroughly satisfied with our quality furnace repair* for a year.